maddendeavor/python-template/README.md

 In order for Github Actions/Workflows to run you will need to create a `GITFLOW_PAT` personal access token in Github that gives access rights to the repo.
 You then need to add this as an `Actions` secret to the github respository.
+Note the same PAT needs to be added to the dependabot secrets.

 ## References
 * Links to where the reference documents live, including API reference docs.